 It’s important to remember that when blending essential oils with a carrier oil, the essential oil concentration shouldn’t be higher than 2%.
 This makes sure the oil isn’t too potent by diluting it.

-Even after using the oil to treat specific areas, the rest of your usual skincare routine must be continued.
+Even after using the oil to heal specific areas, the rest of your usual skincare routine must be continued.
 This entails a thorough cleansing, followed by toning and moisturising the skin.

 Alternative Uses for Lemon Essential Oil